pepopowitz/tight-feedback-loops/src/slides/04_devops.md

 ---

 ## What does this do for us?
-No more all-nighter deployments
+Stop having weekend/night-time deployments

-Ability to run experiments and make small, rapid improvements
+Run experiments and make small, rapid improvements

 Faster feedback loops

+---

+# Every software feature is an experiment until you've obtained feedback on it in production

+???

+Example: Intuit running turbotax experiments in production during tax season We've made the loop much longer, but we still want it to be fast.
+Enter automation....

 ---